rushilkukreja/PyMOCAT-MC/README.md

 ---

 ## Software Purpose

-MOCAT-MC provides a flexible, extensible framework for simulating the evolution of satellite populations and debris in Earth orbit.
+PyMOCAT-MC provides a flexible, extensible framework for simulating the evolution of satellite populations and debris in Earth orbit.
 It is designed for:
 - Assessing orbital capacity and congestion
 - Modeling satellite launches, collisions, and fragmentation
 - Evaluating the impact of megaconstellations